-NOTE: This webinar will be recorded and archived.
-Live Broadcast registrants will be given unlimited access to the recording for a full year after the Live Broadcast date.
+Access information, resources, and CEU information will be sent to you shortly after registration and registrants will be given unlimited access to the recording for a full year

 Repeated and chronic exposure to large volumes of difficult stories can erode our sense of empathy for others.
 We can become hardened and desensitized to suffering – or conversely, we can become swallowed up by their pain.
 With the added pressure of the current pandemic, limited resources, and “red tape”, our ability to remain grounded and compassionate is being tested as never before.